gregoryscode/markethelper-app/README.md

 <h3>About</h3>

-- A demo Xamarin.Android application built to showcase the capabilities and integration process of the Market Helper platform.
+- A demo Xamarin.Android application built to showcase the capabilities and integration process of the MarketHelper platform.

 <h3>Developers</h3>